 Your vitamin D levels and the quality and quantity of your sleep are linked in numerous ways…

-One study found that low levels of the vitamin can lead to shorter duration of sleep (a connection especially strong if you’re over 50), while a second study identified an association between vitamin D deficiency and lack of sleep.
+One study found that low levels of the vitamin can lead to a shorter duration of sleep (a connection especially strong if you’re over 50), while a second study identified an association between vitamin D deficiency and lack of sleep.

 To top it off, researchers have even connected lowered levels of the vitamin to the worsening of sleep apnea.